Books Every Ted Lasso Character Should Read

 A Visit From The Goon Squad by Jennifer Egan

-This book is a masterpiece and is about two people who’s life and actions have ripple effects on those around them for better or worse.
-Like Sasha and Bennie in Goon Squad, Ted and Rebecca’s decisions effect so much more than just their own trajectories.
+This book is a masterpiece and is about two people whose lives and actions have ripple effects on those around them.
+Like Sasha and Bennie in Goon Squad, Ted and Rebecca’s decisions affect so much more than just their own trajectories.
 If Rebecca never sought revenge on her ex, Ted would never have come to AFC Richmond and if it wasn’t for his sunny outlook and ability to shake things up, Nate might not have gotten a Coaching position, Keeley and Roy might not have started dating, and so on.
-Rebecca might not be as self-aware to see the good that her not so good intentioned decision caused, but I have a feeling she might like this book.
+Rebecca might not be as self-aware to see the good that her not-so-good-intentioned decision caused, but I have a feeling she might like this book.

 Coach Beard